prathamgahlout/phsyberdome-dependency-scanner/README.md

 # Phsyberdome Dependency Scanner And License Detector

 A command line tool to scan the dependencies of a project and detect their Licenses.
-I wrote this while building an SCA Tool.

 The tool scans the metadata file (e.g. pom.xml for maven based projects and package.json for npm) and creates a dependency tree resolving the direct as well as transitive dependencies.
 The license (if found) is analyzed and matched with the licenses in the SPDX License Database using methods of NLP.
 The motivation for the algorithm of license detection is taken from [Link](https://github.com/go-enry/go-license-detector).